nestybox/sysbox/docs/quickstart/kind.md

 ### Preloading Inner Pod Images with Docker Build

-Below is an example of how to use `docker build` to preload an inner pod image into the `nestybox/kindestnode` image (i.e., the node image required for using K8s.io KinD + Sysbox).
+Below is an example of how to use `docker build` to preload an inner pod image into the `nestybox/k8s-node` image (i.e., the node image required for using K8s.io KinD + Sysbox).

 1) First, configure Docker's "default runtime" to `sysbox-runc`.
-This is only required during the image build process (i.e, you can revert the config once the build completes if you wish).
+This is required because Docker must use Sysbox during the build, and the `docker build` command does not take a `--runtime` flag.
+Note that this configuration is only required during the image build process (i.e, you can revert the config once the build completes if you wish).

 ```console
 # more /etc/docker/daemon.json